 Still, you can’t scout for the ridiculous.
 And as crazy a notion as it seems, the Bulls could actually take Game 7.
 They could play beyond May 4.
 They could fool us.
 Again.

 Mainly because this team never fools itself.
 This is not a roster that should have won 48 games in 88 tries, counting the playoffs.
-The Bulls understand that they can’t afford to take a possession off defensively, and that they have to work even harder to earn good looks on the other end.
-That’s not just physical effort — driving faster or jumping higher — either.
-It’s the patience and persistence that goes into understanding that three passes after the pass you just made or screen you just set, this possession could result in a Carlos Boozer look around the basket, or a Marco Belinelli 3-pointer from the corner.
+The Bulls understand that they can’t afford to take a possession off defensively, and that it has to work extra harder to earn good looks on the other end.
+That’s not just physical effort – driving faster or jumping higher – either.
+It’s the patience and persistence that goes into understanding that three passes after the pass you just made or screen you just set this possession could result in a Carlos Boozer look around the basket, or a Marco Belinelli three-pointer from the corner.

 Early work for an eventual payoff, something that teams with isolation stars (like Brooklyn right now, or the Bulls with Rose in the past) rarely have to fret about.

 A loss like that would tend to dispirit most teams.
-But while nobody has confused Chicago for a championship contender this season, the Bulls aren’t most teams.
+And though nobody has confused Chicago for a championship contender this season, the Bulls aren’t most teams.

 Will that be enough?
 Is there enough on this team to cover five Nets at a time, with Brooklyn’s game-ending lineups that feature scorers all adept at brushing off the pressure and stepping into a makeable 15-footer?